 - 1. Closer working with potential employers would have a positive impact not only on the process of designing the study programme or the curriculum of disciplines, but also increasing the employability chances of graduates. - 2.
 Students will be motivated to study the theoretical aspects of the disciplines in order to identify the relevant institutions to solve the problem. - 3.
 The necessary changes to the application of the PBL would make the contents of the disciplines more interactive and raise the responsibility of the students to the training in the specialty, will contribute to students' training of critical analysis and information synthesis skills, abstract thinking, assessment of competing arguments and decision-making in solving problems.
 All these skills are essential for the areas concerned in the report. - 4.
-Strengthening teamwork and, as a result, students will become more openminded to each other and support each other during their studies. - 5.
-Students will be more actively involved in curricular design.
+Strengthening teamwork and, as a result, students will become more open-minded to each other and support each other during their studies. - 5.
+Students will be more actively involved in curricular design. - 6.
+Academic staff will become more visible outside the university community due to active involvement in determining the external organisations they will collaborate with.